 A home’s foundation is key to its overall structure, ensuring stability and keeping the basement dry.
 This is why it’s essential to constantly maintain your foundation.
 Failure to do so could cause a wet basement, mold growth, structural failure, and other issues.
-If you are making any of the following foundation care mistakes, be sure to adjust your maintenance practices.
+If you are making any of the following foundation care mistakes, be sure to contact a professional.

 - You’re not sealing leaks.
 Even the smallest leaks can become big problems.
 Be sure to seal a leak as soon as you see it to keep water out of your home.
 If tiny leaks become big cracks, professional foundation repair will be the best solution.